CarlosAMolina/carlosamolina.github.io/wiki/docker/docker.md

 docker ps -a
 ```

-- `-a` show not running containers too
+- `-a` show not running containers too.

 ### Interact with a container